 Although chickens tend to love company, van Uitert suggests keeping the flock at one or two chickens for each family member eating the eggs, to control costs and avoid overcrowding the coop.
 "Once you get two or three chickens, it's so easy to slip and get 10 or even 20," she says.
 "Some people are able to offset costs by selling eggs.
 However … most people don't make anything."

-Restless chickens can be destructive and mean, though, especially as they get older, so Cook advises allowing them plenty of room to roam and keeping them occupied with things like straw, shavings, and fall leaves for scratching.
-Another trick: Hang a head of iceberg lettuce from a string in the coop -- a plaything often called a "flock blocker" -- and they'll peck at it like a piñata.
+Restless chickens can be destructive and mean, though, especially as they get older, so Cook advises allowing them plenty of room to roam and keeping them occupied with things such as straw, shavings, and fall leaves for scratching.
+Another trick: Hang a head of iceberg lettuce from a string in the coop — a plaything often called a "flock blocker" — and they'll peck at it like a piñata.

 That leaves feed as chickens' primary source of nutrition.
 While chicks under 12 weeks should have feed and water available 24 hours a day, adult chickens can be fed once or twice daily, typically in the morning and afternoon, before they go to bed for the evening.

-Van Uitert estimates that chicken feed for a flock of five should cost a few dollars a month.
+Chicken feed for a flock of five should cost a few dollars a month, van Uitert estimates.
 She saves money by buying in bulk directly from a local grain manufacturer, which charges about $5 for the amount in a $30 bag from the feed store.
-Look for food high in protein and calcium (ground-up eggshells from your own flock also add calcium).
+Look for food high in protein and calcium (ground-up eggshells from your own flock add calcium).
 Feeding chickens a high-quality, organic diet may turn out to be more expensive than buying conventional eggs at the grocery store, "but you'll be sure the food you eat is healthy," van Uitert says.